-All listed equity securities, including Real Estate Investment Trusts (REITs)2 and certain income trusts listed in Canada3 are eligible for inclusion in the Equity
+All listed equity securities, including Real Estate Investment Trusts (REITs)2 and certain income trusts listed in Canada3 are eligible for inclusion in the Equity Universe.
+Limited partnerships, limited liability companies, and business trusts, which

 1 Developed Markets Europe and WAEMU are treated as single markets for the purpose of index construction.